khakhalin/notes/keywords/environments.md

 ## Conda

+Conda may come with:
+* `anaconda` - huge set of tools, too much typically.
+Beginners like it tho.
+* `miniconda` - minimal conda installer from the Anaconda team, which means that some parts of it may conflict with commercial use; there was some weird ToS change at some point.
+* `miniforge` - another minimal conda installer, this one community-driven and free.
+May have a slightly lower cross-platform support tho.

+Environments:
+* `conda activate env_name` - activate an environment
+* `conda env list` - list environments
+* `conda create -y -n env_name python=3.9` - one useful sequence. `-y` means that for this environment all conda-related dialogues will be set to "default yes" mode, when user doesn't have to confirm their commands.
+* `conda env remove -n env_name` - removes environment

+Packages:
 * List all packages: `conda list`
 * Find all available versions of a certain package: `conda search NAME` (same for core python)
 * Figure out which one is installed: `conda list NAME`